breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ): Mat = if(t == 0) H else gnn(t = t - 1, H = m(H), W = W, b = b)
 ```

-We will have more to say about matrix recurrence relations [in a bit](#graphs-computationally).
+The important thing to note here is that this message passing procedure is a recurrence relation, which like the graph grammar and WL algorithm seen earlier, can be defined inductively.
+[Hamilton et al. (2017)](https://cs.stanford.edu/people/jure/pubs/graphsage-nips17.pdf) also consider induction in the context of representation learning, although their definition is more closely related to the concept of generalization.
+It would be interesting to explore the connection between induction in these two settings, and we will have more to say about matrix recurrence relations [in a bit](#graphs-computationally).

 # Graph languages